Highway 1 (Australia): Sights

 Highway 1 covers practically every major inhabited part of Australia.
 Large capital cities, busy holiday resorts, dramatic coastlines, forests ranging from tropical to temperate gum forests, giant karri stands, scrubland, deserts, and huge tropical swamps are some of the variety of landscapes that can be found along the route.

 Stretches of Highway 1 are very popular with interstate and overseas tourists.
 A drive around Highway 1 with a major detour to Uluru and back again practically covers most of Australia.
 The number 1 shield became part of the bush landscape to many travellers, truckers/truckies, and country people.

 Record

-On 18 June 2017 team Highway 1 to Hell set a new record for a complete lap of Australia.
-While there have been previous attempts (notably Motor Magazine's 2004 record of 6 days, 8 hours and 52 minutes) which skipped inland direct to Mt Isa, the Highway 1 to Hell team travelled the route of Highway 1 skipping Tasmania's stretch of road (equaling 14,280 km) in 5 days, 13 hours and 43 minutes.
+On 29 October 2023, Team Cobber Dingo set a new record for a complete lap of Australia.
+While there have been previous attempts (notably Team Highway 1 to Hell’s record of 5 days, 13 hours & 43 minutes set in a 200 Series Toyota Landcruiser and which skipped Tasmania's stretch of road), Team Cobber Dingo did not omit sections of the highway, completing a full and complete lap of the longest National highway in the world.
+The vehicle chosen to complete the lap was a red 1998 Ford Falcon AU Series 1 Futura wagon nicknamed "Bill".

+Team Cobber Dingo (a team of 2 friends) commenced the lap in Hobart, Tasmania at midday on 22 October 2023, crossing the Bass Strait aboard the Spirit of Tasmania ferry that evening.
+The mainland portion of the lap commenced and concluded at the old Ford assembly plant in Geelong, Victoria.
+The direction of travel for the mainland portion (clockwise or anticlockwise) was determined by flipping a coin in the carpark of the old Ford assembly plant, the result being a clockwise loop.

+The elapsed time, including the ferry voyage (approximately 10 hours), was 7 days, 3 hours & 11 minutes.